 Where and when is it a problem?
 This pest is probably present throughout Cole-crop growing areas in Bhutan.
 However, only one serious outbreak has been recorded, during 2016 in early season Cole crops across several farms in Bjemina Valley (c 2,500 m asl).

-Adults are 12-16 mm long, brown or grey in colour, with conspicuous white spots on their forewings.
-When wings are folded on its body a diamond-shaped median dorsal patch is seen, giving the pest its name.
+Adults are 12–16 mm long, brown or gray in color, with conspicuous white spots on their forewings.
+When wings are folded on its body, a diamond-shaped median dorsal patch is seen, giving the pest its name.
 Eggs are whitish-yellow and minute (0.5 mm).
 Newly hatched larvae are pale white with a pale brown head.
 Fully grown larvae are only about 12 mm long.
 They are pale yellow-green with fine black hairs all over the body.
 The central part of the body is comparatively bigger than the ends.
 Larvae characteristically wriggle and drop off on silk threads if disturbed.
 They pupate in greenish, cottony cocoons about 10 mm long.
-The silk mesh is attached to the surface of leaves or other substrates, making them difficult to remove.
+The silk mesh is attached to the surface of leaves or other substrates, making it difficult to remove.

 Confusion with other pests: Several moth species are commonly found on Cole crops.
 Diamondback moth caterpillars are the smallest.
-They can be readily identified by their appearance, behaviour (they produce silky threads when disturbed) and feeding damage.
+They can be readily identified by their appearance, behavior (they produce silky threads when disturbed), and feeding damage.

-Lifecycle: First instars feed as leaf-miners.
-The remaining three stages feed on the underside of leaves.
+Lifecycle: The first instars feed as leaf miners.
+The remaining three stages feed on the undersides of leaves.
 They pupate on plant stalks, stubble and debris.
 Their lifecycle can be completed within a few weeks, depending on the temperature, which means there can be many generations in a year.
 They overwinter as pupae.

 Dispersal: Adults are known to be excellent long distance fliers.
 Individuals can survive as pupae in crop residues, dispersing on emergence.